 instead of inferential tests.
 Second, by employing a battery of reproduction specifications in Study 4,

 we conduct a comprehensive robustness test.
-Third, we have not had a look at the data with regard to

-complexity.
+Third, we have so far only accessed the Shakespeare data and have not calculated complexity for any of the data that will be used for our analyses.
+In addition, we have not yet accessed the dracor data on which a large part of our analyses will be based.

 290